Canada

 a rock formation found in the provincial park, located just north of Brooks, Alberta.

-The problem is that the image on the stamp is actually of hoodoos that exist east of Drumheller,
+The problem is that the image on the stamp is actually of hoodoos that found east of Drumheller,

 a community about an hour and a half northwest of Brooks.

-Canada Post has apologized for the error and is recalling the stamps from all post offices so they can be destroyed.
+Canada Post apologized for the error and recalled the stamps from all Canadian Post Offices

-A new stamp, with a correct picture, issued on August 21 (right).
+A new stamp with the correct picture was issued on August 21st (on the right above).

 [O4] Fossil found site: Dinosaur Provincial Park in Alberta and Mistaken Point